alexandersundstrom/fruktkorg-app/README.md

 Edit the `$PATH` in your `bash_profile` and add the folder where this driver is located.

+The tests are to be fixed later on, as problem asires with setting the request headers which are nedded.

 ### Run
 * Launch Application.java